 - Recommend the accreditation action.
 Prior to the site visit, your team chair will ask you where the program stands in overall compliance to ABET Criteria.
 Based on your preliminary review, you will select one of the following potential actions as described in the Accreditation Policy and Procedure Manual, Section I.E.12.
 This preliminary judgment may be revisited after you gather more information during the campus site visit.
 Your available accreditation actions include:

 - Interim Visit (IV)

 - Not to Accredit (NA)

 - In Module 2, The Accreditation Process, you read about Levels of Compliance, statements of compliance, concern, weakness, and deficiency, as well as observations with regard to your findings when evaluating a program.
-You can also find these in the Accreditation Policy and Procedure Manual, Section II.G.9.a.(2).
+You can also find these in the Accreditation Policy and Procedure Manual, Section II.E.8.a.(2).